Corporate Governance - Code of Business Conduct and Ethics

 Confidential information includes all non-public information related to the Company or its business, including information that might be of use to competitors or harmful to the Company or its customers, suppliers or business partners, if disclosed.
 It also includes information that suppliers, customers and business partners have entrusted to us.
 Upon terminating employment or service with the Company, directors, officers, and employees must return all confidential or proprietary information in their possession.
 The obligation to preserve confidential information continues even after employment or service on the Board ends.

-Directors and employees are generally not authorized to speak on behalf of the Company.
+Directors and employees, other than Authorized Contacts as defined in our Fair Disclosure Policy, are generally not authorized to speak on behalf of the Company.
 If a director or employee is contacted and asked to discuss Company business by any members of the press, investors or market analysts, he or she should not provide any information.
 Instead, the director or employee should advise the outside party that the director or employee is not authorized to discuss the subject, and refer them to the Company’s Vice President, Corporate Communications or Chief Financial Officer.

 Similarly, unauthorized posting or discussion of any information concerning the Company’s business, information or prospects on the Internet is prohibited.
-Directors and employees are not authorized to speak on behalf of the Company and may not discuss the Company’s business, information or prospects on any social media websites or platforms or online forums or message boards or in any chat rooms, regardless of whether they use their own name or a pseudonym and regardless of whether the communication is being made in a personal or a professional capacity.
+Directors and employees, other than Authorized Contacts, are generally not authorized to speak on behalf of the Company and may not discuss the Company’s business, information or prospects on any social media websites or platforms or online forums or message boards or in any chat rooms, regardless of whether they use their own name or a pseudonym and regardless of whether the communication is being made in a personal or a professional capacity.
 When using social media, a director or employee should always:

 11. Protection and Proper Use of Company Assets